steph1793/Voxelnet/README.md

 * Tensorflow 2.0.0
 * Use of a variant of the smooth-l1 loss for the regression loss (use of Huber loss)
 * Use of tf.distribute for the multi gpu training (still in process, only one gpu training works for now)
+* Non use of the first type of data augmentation (may lead in a decrease of performance)

 # Performances
 (ongoing)